tsaqib/tsaqib/README.md

 ### Hi, I'm Tanzim Saqib. 👋

 I help you to create an Engineering Brain, exploring the principles, strategies and tools necessary for it.
-I enjoy exploring the principles, strategies and tools to create an Engineering Brain in the organization.

 - 💬 Check my blog: https://tanzimsaqib.com
 - 💼 Check my LinkedIn: https://www.linkedin.com/in/tanzimsaqib/